bindu07/RestApiExpress/README.md

 # RestApiExpress
-Developing Rest API using NodeJS and Express JS which connects to sqlite Database
+Rest API using NodeJS and Express JS which connects to sqlite Database